This is the Moment’s Privacy Statement. We are based in Toronto, which means our privacy practices are governed by laws in Canada.

 When we dispose of your personal information we do so with care.

 The Moment does conduct customer research on behalf of clients and partners.
 When we do this we sign contracts that follow a clear set of practices, which are agreed upon before the research begins.
 These contracts determine how we gather, use, keep, and dispose of any information that could identify you.
-We guide our practices by taking a whole-person view: formally through work with Research Ethics Boards when needed; and, informally through our commitment to building trusting relationships.
+We guide our practices by taking a whole-person view: formally through projects with Research Ethics Boards when needed; and, informally through our commitment to building trusting relationships.

 Sustaining trust means that we also take a long-term view of our interactions with your privacy.
-We take steps to be responsible stewards of any personal information about you we have, and we take steps to make sure any partners we work with follow the same approach we do when they manage any information on our behalf.
+We take steps to be responsible stewards of any personal information about you we have, and we take steps to make sure any partners we projects with follow the same approach we do when they manage any information on our behalf.
 We manage our information so that we can apply controls and make clear decisions about any information that might identify you.
-For example, we often run project-by-project engagements, which makes it easier to control and protect any personal information we may have gathered through our work on any specific account.
-Building and maintaining trust takes time and effort; we spend time and effort making sure that you are informed about the consent you give when we work with you.
+For example, we often run projects-by-projects engagements, which makes it easier to control and protect any personal information we may have gathered through our projects on any specific account.
+Building and maintaining trust takes time and effort; we spend time and effort making sure that you are informed about the consent you give when we projects with you.

 There are times when we use internet-based services to connect and engage with you.
 When we sign up for these services we choose ones that are well-established, or have demonstrated a similar commitment to privacy and security as we have.

 Speaking of in-person, we also conduct public events such as Customer or Human Centred Design research where we interact with you and on occasion create a record.
 Sometimes these are initiated by The Moment, sometimes we run them on behalf of clients.
 Our clients engage us to learn about people’s lives and what’s important to them–what’s important to you.
 We often use media to share the stories we hear, for example, uploading a video we capture, posting a blog that we author, sharing some pictures that we take, or other means to inspire others past the walls of the event.